Urbana Towne Centre begins development

 Lots have already been sold in the first two phases of the construction project which is being undertaken by John and Mike Elwick.

-“We are hoping that work will get finish in July and August,” Mike Elwick said of the work that got started.
+“We are hoping that work will get finished in July and August,” Mike Elwick said of the work that got started.

 Once the infrastructure work is completed, then work can begin in the commercial and residential phases of the project.

-Elwick explained the first phase includes 4 commercial lots 17 residential lots.
+Elwick explained the first phase includes 4 commercial lots and 17 residential lots.

 Of those first offerings, two commercial lots have already been sold along with eight of the residential lots have been sold.